 Were you in an accident and don't know what to do?
 Tell the officer you request Eastgate to handle your vehicle.
 We will tow it to a place of your choice.
 We can also store it in our locked impound lot until a decision is made.

 Are you stranded with a dead battery?
 Forgot the headlights were on?
 Whatever the situation, we got you covered.
 Give us a call and we'll give you a jump.
 We also offer tire changes and many other small services.

 No job is too tough for Eastgate Towing

 Francis was certified in October 2004, by Bill Donavan, a Scuba School International Instructor Trainer, at Donovan's Hobby and Scuba Center in Sioux Falls, South Dakota.
 Francis has logged well over 425 dives and is certified in open water, dry suit diving, nitrox gas, stress and rescue, closed water ice diving, fast water training, and will soon have his Dive Control Specialist Certification.
 For a number of years, Francis has been an active member of the Emergency Management Dive Team, formerly known as the Minnehaha County Civil Defense.
 Francis was interviewed and accepted to the dive team on October 11, 2007.
 Each year, Francis is involved in setting up rescue training scenario's for the Emergency Management Dive Team and the Sioux Falls Fire Rescue.
 These drills are held as a joint training session for the Emergency Management System Teams in Minnehaha County, so each team can utilize their resources to the best of their ability in an emergency situation.

-Eastgate Towing is a professional towing provider in Sioux Falls, SD that provides 27/7 emergency service
+Eastgate Towing is a professional towing provider in Sioux Falls, SD that provides 24/7 emergency service along

 25 years before their retirement in 1999.